florisoft/User.Manuals/AZURE/Setup connection to Azure workspace.md

 ## 4. Starting the Florisoft software from a webbrowser
 Another possibility to run Florisoft is from a webbrowser.
 Follow the steps below to login to Florisoft via a webbrowser.

-1. Start a webbrowser like Google Chrome or Microsoft Edge.<br><br>
+1. Start a webbrowser like Google Chrome or Microsoft Edge.

 2. Copy and paste the Azure workspace URL (https://client.wvd.microsoft.com/arm/webclient/) in the address bar of the browser and press Enter on your keyboard: